zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 #### When Should You Use It?

-`importmap-rails` is ideal for Rails applications that:
+`importmap-rails` is ideal for Zoisite applications that:

 - Do not require complex JavaScript features like transpiling or bundling.
 - Use modern JavaScript without relying on tools like